MH-0/RPGAE/README.md

 - **visualize_results**: Plots the embeddings of 4 models: gae_first, gae_concat, gae_l1_sum ,matrix_factorization

 ### In order to load a custom dataset
+Place the new dataset folder in the **"data"** folder, the graph files should be placed in a sub folder named **"graph"** example : data\newdataset\graph\
+3 graph files can be placed in the **"graph"**
+All files can be comma "," or tab"\t" or  space " " seperated
+the same seperator should be used in all 3 files
+- **edges.txt**: A text file containing the list of edges  "Node1 sperator Node2"
+- **groundtruth.txt**: A text file containing the list of classes "Node Class"
+- **attributes.txt**: A text file containing the list of attributes " Node Attribute 1, Attribute2, ..."